ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-04-aws-opsworks.md

 ## Applications

-Apps are code someplace you want to run on instances that define the name, root documen setting, datasource (like RDS), source code repo, environment variables, domain names and SSL config.
+Apps are code someplace you want to run on instances that define the name, root document setting, datasource (like RDS), source code repo, environment variables, domain names and SSL config.
 They can be deployed manually or automatically.

 Deployment is as expected: app parameters, including application-id, are passed into the environment from Databags the the app is installed and a total of 5 version of the application are kept around - the current version and 4 older versions of the app.
+Blue/green and rolling deployments are not natively supported.

 ## create-deployment command